william-mckeon/OpenAgent-logger/README.md

 * Returns disk to the filesystem immediately.
 * Leaves no dead tuples to clean up.

 The trade-off is partition granularity — you can only retain in whole months, not days.
-For our use case that is the correct trade.
+For this use case that is the correct trade.

 ### Why pass the role password via PGOPTIONS, not a separate ALTER ROLE step?

 Passing the password as a custom GUC via `PGOPTIONS` lets `init.sql` read it during initial setup and create the role with the correct password in one transaction.
-This enables a service that connects on first boot rather than requiring a second manual debugging pass.
+This means the service connects on first boot rather than requiring a second manual debugging pass.

 ---